(Formerly called the NCC Outing Club.)

 death (?Injuries and Damages?) from exposure to the hazards of travel and

-the Nassau Community College Outing Club does not try to contradict or
+the Nassau Community College Outdoor Club does not try to contradict or

 minimize participant's understanding of these risks.
 Participants